gustavoaca1997/Caribay/README.md

 _TODO: explained what the user should know for implementing its own_ `create_recovery_rule` _function_.

 When calling `match` function, the user can pass a table as second argument which maps error labels to error messages. `generator.gen` returns the array of generated labels as a second returned value for helping to create this table.
-The returned value by `match` will be a table of _errors_ that are similar to this one:
+The returned value by `match` will be `false` and a table of _errors_ that are similar to this one:
 ```lua
 {
     line = 2,